 Yes you can, you might just be asked to share a little more information.
 We know that many leasing companies are unable or unwilling to deal with newly incorporated limited companies or self-employed sole traders but we take a different approach by helping companies get off the ground.

 It’s generally to do with when your accounts are lodged on the government run Companies House database.
 If, for example, you are a Limited Company it will take one full calendar year to produce a set of accounts.
 Many providers look for two years of lodged accounts before they will count a business as ‘established’, so it’s not until you have been trading for 2-3 years before you are able to shake off the ‘new business’ tag.

 What documents will I have to produce?

 When you lease a van, there are criteria that you have to meet.
-This will involve looking at the bank account and director’s information, so can be a concern for businesses who have very little or nothing to show in terms of revenue.
-All businesses, new or existing will be asked to share their business details, owner details, bank details along with a full UK driving licence.
+This will involve looking at the bank account and director’s information, so can be a concern for businesses that have very little or nothing to show in terms of revenue.
+All businesses, new or existing will be asked to share their business details, owner details, and bank details along with a full UK driving licence.